dynport/urknall/content/docs/quickstart.md

 }
 ~~~

-Now the provisioning will update the apt's package cache, install updates, ruby
+Now the provisioning will update the system's package cache, install upgrades,
-and nginx.
-Still missing are configuration of nginx and the deployment of the
+ruby and nginx.
+Still missing are the deployment of the documentation and the
-documentation.
+configuration of nginx.

 ### Further Extending The Templates

-We're still missing the actual deployment of the documentation.
-For the
+Still missing is the actual deployment of the documentation and configuration
-deployment we will need to access aspects of the ruby and nginx
+of nginx.
+This requires access to aspects of the already installed templates,
-installation, like the insdallation and configuration paths.
-These are
+like the path where the stuff was installed.
+These are accessible from the
-accessible from the templates itself so lets first keep the values of the types
+templates itself so its sufficient to keep the values available:
-available:

 ~~~ golang
 ruby := &Ruby{Version: tpl.RubyVersion}